marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 ### Why index.html?

 How you could probably assume, the name `index.html` has a special meaning.
 If a website address is called, for example, `http://code.makery.ch`, the `index.html` file is automatically displayed first, which is in this case `http://code.makery.ch/index.html`.
-For us, the first `index.html` will become our home page.
+For us, the first `index.html` will become your home page.

 ### Viewing and Refreshing

-Now we will fill the document with content.
+Now you can fill the document with content.
 Tap on the following lines.
 As a text, you can choose any course something.

 Nun wollen wir das Dokument mit Inhalt füllen.
 Write the following lines in your HTML file.

 ![HTML Structure](/assets/library/html-css/part1/first-website-de.png)

 To view the page, click the *flash* on the right edge (Live Preview).
-If Bracket finds the Chrome browser, the page is now displayed and whenever we make changes, they are automatically updated.
+If Bracket finds the Chrome browser, the page is now displayed and whenever you make changes, they are automatically updated.

 <div class="alert alert-info">
 <p>